pbmanis/ephys/README.md

   shell script to create an environment.

-  Uupdate: Now using pyproject.toml and uv to handle build Requirements
+  Update 2025: Now using pyproject.toml and uv to handle build requirements.
+As before, this creates a local environment (independent of any other environment, such as from conda).
+Currently, the suite is only "guaranteed" to function using this environment.

 ------------
 Python 3.13, matplotlib, scipy, numpy, seaborn, pyqtgraph. pylibrary (github.com/pbmanis/pylibrary) and many other things...
+See the list in pyproject.toml.
+The environment incudes a number of packages that are only needed during development, but this can be helpful when troubleshooting problems.

 #Installation
 ------------